bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Sjors: 00:07:05

-Then the `OP_RETURN´ message that's in the outputs of this transaction can communicate any other piece of information to the world.
+Then the `OP_RETURN` message that's in the outputs of this transaction can communicate any other piece of information to the world.

 Aaron: 00:07:12

 You can basically communicate text in this output.
-So the text we're communicating here is a JSON message, and it includes the instructions for how to pay to this account.
+The text we're communicating here is a JSON message, and it includes the instructions for how to pay to this account.
 That's the main thing it includes.

 Sjors: 00:07:26